chenyk1990/Micro-EQpolarity/Code_ToC2ME/HASH_Workflow/Automatically_EQpolarity/README.md

 ### Step 5

-Run `Reverse_pol_hash_polarity.py` to reverse the polarity due to the instrument settings.
+If for ToC2ME dataset, run `Reverse_pol_hash_polarity.py` to reverse the polarity due to the instrument settings.

 ### Step 6